quanteda/quanteda/cran-comments.md

 ## Downstream dependencies

-No errors, warnings, or notes were caused in other packages, using `devtools::revdep_check()` to confirm.
+No errors, warnings, or notes were caused in other packages, using `revdepcheck::revdep_check()` to confirm.